Sigma Chi: Constantine chapter

 The cabin was in a state of frightful dilapidation.
-Its rude walls and rafters were covered with soot and cobwebs, and the floor showed evidences of having been the resting place of sundry heaps of sheep.
+Its rude walls and rafters were covered with soot and cobwebs, and the floor showed evidence of having been the resting place of sundry heaps of sheep.

-Dixon was elected "Sigma" (president) and Yerger was elected "Chi" (vice president); the chapter also initiated two men.
+Dixon was elected "Sigma" (president), and Yerger was elected "Chi" (vice president); the chapter also initiated two men.
 The only badge in the chapter was one Dixon had made from a silver half-dollar.

-The last meeting was held New Year's Day 1865.
+The last meeting was held on New Year's Day 1865.
 The men at that meeting passed a resolution to pay a "tribute of respect" to the four brothers from the chapter who had died during the war.
-In May 1939 the Constantine chapter Memorial was erected by Sigma Chi in memory of the Constantine chapter and its members.
+In May 1939, the Constantine chapter memorial was erected by Sigma Chi in memory of the Constantine chapter and its members.
 The memorial is located on U.S. 41 in Clayton County, Georgia.

 Purdue case

 In 1876, Emerson E. White became president of Purdue University.
 He required each applicant for admission to sign a pledge "not to join or belong to any so-called Greek society or other college secret society" while attending the school.
 The Sigma Chi chapter at Purdue, which was already established at the university, sent petitions to the faculty and pleaded their case to the board of trustees, but was unsuccessful in changing the rule.

 In the fall of 1881, Thomas P. Hawley applied for admission to the university.
 Having already been initiated into Sigma Chi, Hawley refused to sign the pledge and was denied admission.
 Hawley took Purdue to court, but the judge ruled in favor of the faculty's decision.
 He also ruled, however, that the faculty had no right to deny Hawley from his classes based on the fraternity issue.
 The case was brought to the Indiana Supreme Court, which reversed the decision on June 21, 1882.
 This victory for Sigma Chi also allowed other fraternities at Purdue and led to the Purdue president's resignation in 1883.